As I sat with a client going over their web traffic figures to provide advice on conversion optimisation, I almost couldn’t believe what I was seeing.

 *Note: Names in this article have been changed for privacy.

-Raoul Doraiswamy is the founder & managing director of Conversionry, a leading Melbourne-based conversion optimisation agency, that accelerate conversion rates and revenue for global ecommerce and omni-channel retailers via data-driven optimisation programs.
+Raoul Doraiswamy is the founder & managing director of Conversionry, a leading Melbourne-based conversion optimisation agency, that accelerate conversion rates and revenue for global ecommerce and omni-channel retailers via data-driven optimisation and experimentation programs.
 His passion is to empower Ecommerce marketing teams to win by leveraging customer behaviour.
 Raoul loves all things conversion, data and persuasive psychology.
 On his off days, he loves exploring the outdoors with his wife, discussing leadership and helping young people reach for their greatest potential.